-If your pedestrian accident was caused by a negligent driver or a dangerous roadway, you may be able to seek compensation for medical expenses, lost wages, cost of hospitalization, rehabilitation and other related damages.
+If your pedestrian accident in Anaheim was caused by a negligent driver or a dangerous roadway, you may be able to seek compensation for medical expenses, lost wages, cost of hospitalization, rehabilitation and other related damages.
 If a dangerous or defective roadway caused the accident, the city or governmental agency responsible for maintaining the roadway can also be held liable.
 Please remember that any personal injury or wrongful death claim against a governmental agency must be filed within 180 days of the incident.

 Please call us at 949-203-3814 for more information or free case review.